Gluten-Free & Crispy Eggplant Fritters

 Indian cuisine has a long and interesting history of cooking with obscure vegetables.
 That makes sense when you realise that more than half the nation is vegetarian.
-From bitter gourd and apple gourd to snake squash, there is a recipe out there that is without doubt full of flavour, most likely wholesome and unmistakably spicy.
+From bitter gourd and apple gourd to snake squash, there is a recipe out there that is undoubtedly full of flavour, wholesome and unmistakably spicy.
 Eggplant or as it’s known in the rest of the world, aubergine is unusual on the menu in North America but is an integral part of Indian food.
 This humble and long under-appreciated vegetable is low in calories, and high in dietary fibre and antioxidants.
 It is one of my favourite vegetables but with it’s slightly bitter undertone I can see why it may be a tough sell on the dinner table.
 That’s where these eggplant fritters come in.

 The robust eggplant or baingan (in Hindi) can take on a lot of flavour and cooking techniques – roasted, fried, cooked whole or stuffed, the options are endless.
 But an easy and delicious way of cooking the eggplant is the baingan kachri – chickpea flour coated crispy and savoury eggplant fritters.
 Cooked with just a few spices and a hint of ginger this dish is a hit in our home.
-Because of the chickpea flour it is high in protein (along with the chickpea flour), naturally vegan and even gluten free!
+Because of the chickpea flour it is high in protein, naturally vegan and even gluten free!

 Crispy Savoury Indian Eggplant Fritters

 High in protein, this dish works really well as a vegetarian side or as the star attraction on the dinner table for a quick and easy weeknight meal.
 The combination of chickpea flour and rice flour in the batter gives it a crunchy pakoda-like outer crispiness with the mellow eggplant inside.
 Delicious!
 And I’m glad the kids get their daily intake of 5-10 a day with no complaints.